 Our Modern Slavery policy specifies the actions we are taking to minimise the risk of modern slavery and human trafficking occurring in our operations and supply chains.
 It applies to all ITN employees and freelancers.
 We also expect our suppliers to abide by this policy, as referenced in our standard conditions of contract.
 Our policy is that we will:

-- Identify, understand, and promote awareness of modern slavery issues pertinent to our field of operations
+· Identify, understand, and promote awareness of modern slavery risks and issues pertinent to our field of operations

 Grievance and Reporting